Leadership Class: Course Syllabus

 9. Does leadership style remain fixed for leaders OR do the effective leaders change their leadership approach depending on the situation?

 10. Is it more important for the leader to focus on building friendly, supportive and consultative relationships with their followers OR is it more important for the leader to initiate organizational structure, maintain standards of performance, and insure that followers are following policies and procedures?

-11. Which is more important to leader: the relationship with the followers OR getting the job (task) done?
+11. Which is more important to a leader: the relationship with the followers OR getting the job (task) done?

 12. Are certain leadership traits optimal for all situations OR do different situations require different attributes?

 13. Pick one of the two orientations — task OR relationship — and argue that it is the most important orientation for leaders.

 14. The most important measure of a leader is the performance of the followers OR leaders are most effective when their followers are satisfied?

 15. Which of these three elements of leadership is most important: goal achievement, smooth internal processes OR external adaptability?

 16. Leadership approaches should OR should not vary according to the ethnic culture of the followers?

 19. The leader is the most important factor in determining the outcome of the group’s performance OR the followers are more likely to determine the outcome of the group's performance.